tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

 * Don't develop for avoiding all AV.
 Include finding out what protections the target uses in reconnaisance.
 * Keep it as simple as possible.
-* Perhaps just enough to get in, disable Anti-Virus, and then move in with more-featured tools?
+* Perhaps just enough to get in, disable antivirus, and then move in with more-featured tools?

 > “The important thing is not to shout at this point, Vimes told himself.
 Do not…what do they call it…go postal?
 > Treat this as a learning exercise.
 Find out why the world is not as you thought it was.
 Assemble the facts, digest